Fürst

 Fürst (/de/, female form Fürstin, plural Fürsten; from Old High German furisto, "the first", a translation of the Latin princeps) is a German word for a ruler as well as a princely title.
 Fürsten were, starting in the Middle Ages, members of the highest nobility who ruled over states of the Holy Roman Empire and later its former territories, below the ruling Kaiser (emperor) or König (king).

 Fürst in comparison with Prince

 A prince of the Holy Roman Empire was the sovereign ruler of an imperial estate that held imperial immediacy in the boundaries of the Holy Roman Empire.
 The territory ruled is referred to in German as a Fürstentum (principality), the family dynasty referred to as a Fürstenhaus (princely house), and the (non-reigning) descendants of a Fürst are titled and referred to in German as Prinz (prince) or Prinzessin (princess).

 The English language uses the term "prince" for both concepts.
-Latin-based languages (French, Italian, Romanian, Spanish, Portuguese) also employ a single term, whereas Dutch as well as the Scandinavian and some Slavic languages use separate terms similar to those used in German (see Knyaz for the latter).
+Latin-based languages (French, Italian, Romanian, Spanish, Portuguese) also employ a single term, whereas Dutch (vorst) as well as the Scandinavian and some Slavic languages use separate terms similar to those used in German (see Knyaz for the latter).